Guidomo10/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12) This script prints all combination of two letters with restriction
 13) This script prinst a number with two decimal places
 14) This script converts a number from base 10 to base 16.
+17) this scriptadds two numbers store in two environment